Car insurance premiums can be a real pain in the pocket, but there are several ways that motorists can drive costs down.

 The typical interest rates offered by insurers are not usually that competitive, so if you can’t afford to pay your car insurance in one go, you might want to consider using a 0% credit card to cover the cost, but this should only be an option if you’re certain you can pay off the balance on the card before the interest-free period finishes.

 It’s therefore essential to always shop around for cover before you accept your insurer’s renewal quote to find out whether you might be able to save by switching to another provider.
 The city regulator the Financial Conduct Authority (FCA) Financial Conduct Authority’s (FCA) introduced new rules in 2017 to encourage shopping around at renewal, but research shows lots of motorists still fail to do this.
+It is currently consulting on proposals which would result in new and existing customers getting the same quotes.
 According to GoCompare, 4.1m drivers auto-renewed last year without checking if they could get a better deal, even though switching could typically save them up to £240.

 Even if you want to stay with your current provider, it’s worth getting some external quotes and then calling up your existing provider.
 Most companies will offer to beat an external quote to avoid you leaving them.
 Just never assume your existing provider will offer you a good deal at renewal.